-Two workforce construction camp locations are proposed: the main construction camp at Boatshed Point on Curtis Island, and a possible mainland overflow construction camp, referred to as a temporary workers accommodation facility (TWAF).
-Two potential locations are currently being considered for the mainland TWAF; in the vicinity of Gladstone city on the former Gladstone Power Station ash pond No.7 (TWAF7) or in the vicinity of Targinnie, on a cleared pastoral grazing lot (TWAF8).
+Two TWAF locations are being considered on the mainland.
+These include a pastoral property near Targinnie (TWAF 8) and the Red Rover Road laydown and staging site.
 Both potential TWAF sites include sufficient space to accommodate camp infrastructure and construction lay down areas.
 The TWAF and its associated construction lay down areas will be decommissioned on completion of Phase 1 works.

-Of the 3,000 construction workers for the LNG plant, it is estimated that between 5% and 20% will be from the local community (and thus will not require accommodation) and that the remaining fly-in, fly-out workers will be accommodated in construction camps.
+Of the 3,000 construction workers for the LNG plant, it is estimated that between 5% and 20% will be from the local community (and thus will not require accommodation) and that the remaining flyin, fly-out (FIFO) workers will be accommodated in construction camps.
 The 350 EPC management and 150 Arrow Energy employees are expected to relocate to Gladstone with the majority housed in company facilitated accommodation.

 The tunnel workforce is anticipated to be accommodated on the mainland.
 Options that will be considered for the accommodation of these workers will include, residential properties, third party provided construction camp facilities, another form of accommodation facilitated by the project or TWAF, depending on accommodation availability.
-The dredge workforce will be housed onboard the dredge vessel.
+The dredge workforce will predominantly be housed on board the dredge vessel.

-The feed gas pipeline workforce is expected to be accommodated in a separate construction camp associated with the construction of the gas pipeline assessed as part of the Arrow Surat Pipeline project.
+The feed gas pipeline workforce is expected to be accommodated in a separate construction camp associated with the construction of the gas pipeline assessed as part of the Arrow Energy Surat Pipeline project.